Agustín Barrios: Twelve "Mangoreanos"

-Jose Cándido Morales and Roberto Bracamonte were the only ones to learn from Barrios as live-in students in the Barrios home, which functioned as a boarding house.
-After Barrios' death, Morales remained the keeper of Barrios' legacy, technique and late works.
+Jose Cándido Morales and Roberto Bracamontes were the only ones to learn from Barrios as live-in students in the Barrios home, which functioned as a boarding house.

+After Barrios' death, Morales remained the keeper of Barrios' legacy, techniques, and late works.
+Morales taught hundreds across socio-economic segments, ages, and natural talents.
+Notable descendants of Barrios through Morales' formation include Dr Jorge Alberto Sanabria and Oscar Babich.

 Folk music

 The folk music of Paraguay (including the polca paraguaya and vals) provided the young Barrios with his first introduction to music.
 In 1898, Barrios was formally introduced to the classical guitar repertoire by Gustavo Sosa Escalada.
 At that time, Barrios may have already composed works for the guitar, and also performed pieces written by his other composers, such as La Chinita and La Perezosa.
 Under the influence of his new teacher, Barrios went on to perform and study the works of Tárrega, Viñas, Sor and Aguado.
 Sosa Escalada was so impressed with his new pupil that he convinced Barrios's parents to let him move to Asunción to continue his education.
 Having already surpassed the technical and performing abilities of most guitarists, Barrios began seriously to compose around 1905.

 Among the folkloric influences, Barrios is known to have played such popular Paraguayan works as "Campamento Cerro León", "Londón Carapé", "Guyrá campana", "Mamá Cumandá".
 As an example, "Guyrá campana" is very interesting, since some of the material can be heard in parts of Barrios' recording of "Caazapá — Aire Popular Paraguayo".
 Though "Guyrá campana" is traditional music, many maintain that it is very closely related to guitarist Carlos Talavera (from Caazapá), whom Barrios knew.

 There are various versions of "Guyrá campana" (it is also known as "Pájaro campana") e.g. for Paraguayan harp (Félix Pérez Cardozo); in some versions, the birdsong imitations can be very clearly heard.